-VIC QLD TAS SA WA NSW ACT NT (c) the date of commencement of a renewal or extension made after the assignment, if the assignor provides an assignor's disclosure statement, which is not materially false or misleading, to: (a) the proposed assignee, before requesting the landlord's consent; and (b) the landlord, when requesting the landlord's consent to the proposed assignment, (s.45A RCLA).
+VIC QLD TAS SA WA NSW ACT NT if the assignor provides an assignor's disclosure statement, which is not materially false or misleading, to: (a) the proposed assignee, before requesting the landlord's consent; and (b) the landlord, when requesting the landlord's consent to the proposed assignment, (s.45A RCLA).
 The assignor's disclosure statement must contain the information required under the Regulations (see Form 2 in Schedule 1 of the Regulations) (s.45A RCLA).
 A landlord must deal expeditiously with a request for assignment and is deemed to have consented if the landlord has not given written notice consenting or withholding consent within 28 days of the request (s.61(6) RLA).
-If premises will continue to be used for the carrying on of an ongoing business following an assignment, the tenant must give any assignee a disclosure statement in the form required by Property owner is to give written notice of the approval or rejection of the assignment within 21 days of receiving all of the information that the tenant is required to give (cl.28(5) CPRT).
-If no objection is made within the 21 day period, the property owner is taken to have approved the application (cl.28(6) CPRT).
+If premises will continue to be used for the carrying on of an ongoing business following an assignment, the tenant must give any assignee a disclosure statement in the form required by the Regulations (s.61(5A) RLA).
+In this case, if a disclosure statement is provided, the tenant and any guarantor are released Property owner is to give written notice of the approval or rejection of the assignment within 21 days of receiving all of the information that the tenant is required to give (cl.28(5) CPRT).
+If no objection is made within the 21 day period, the property owner is taken to have application (cl.28(6) CPRT).
 A landlord must deal expeditiously with a request for assignment and is deemed to have given consent if the tenant has complied with procedural requirements and the landlord has not within 42 days after the request was made given notice in writing to the tenant either consenting or withholding consent (s.45 RCLA).
-If the landlord withholds consent to an assignment the landlord must give the A landlord may withhold consent to the assignment if: (a) the assignee proposes to change the use to which the shop is put; (b) the assignee has financial resources or retailing skills that are inferior to the assignor; (c) the tenant has not complied with the procedure for obtaining consent to assignment; (d) in the case of a lease awarded by If premises will continue to be used for carrying on an ongoing business following an assignment and the tenant gives the assignee a disclosure statement which is not false, misleading or incomplete, the tenant and any guarantor are released on assignment (s.58 BTA).
-A landlord may give or withhold consent at its absolute discretion to the grant of a sublease, licence, the parting of possession of the premises or giving of
+If the landlord withholds consent to an assignment the landlord must give the tenant a written statement of the grounds on which consent is withheld (s.43(2) RCLA).
+A landlord may withhold consent to the assignment if: (a) the assignee proposes to change the use to which the shop is put; (b) the assignee has financial resources or retailing skills that are inferior to the assignor; (c) the tenant has not complied with the procedure for obtaining consent to assignment; (d) in the case of a lease awarded by public tender, the assignee fails to meet any criteria of the tender, (s.39 RLA).
+If premises will continue to be used for carrying on an ongoing business following an assignment and the tenant gives the assignee a disclosure statement which is not false, misleading or incomplete, the tenant and any guarantor are released on assignment (s.58 BTA).
+A landlord may give or withhold consent at its absolute discretion to the grant of a sublease, licence, the parting of possession of the premises or giving of consent to mortgaging, charging or otherwise encumbering the property or lease (s.59 BTA).